We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Actor

 Antony Starr’s screen career took flight thanks to an extended run playing two people on the same show.
-After leaving school with no particular ambitions apart from a fleeting desire to be a cop, he took an acting night class at Unitech to fill in time.
-Starr began taking commercials and bit parts on Xena and Street Legal to help make ends meet.
+After leaving school with no particular ambitions apart from a fleeting desire to be a cop, he took an acting night class at Unitec in Auckland to fill in time.
+Starr began acting in commercials and bit parts for Xena and Street Legal to help make ends meet.

-In 2001 he got a recurring role over three seasons hit series Mercy Peak.
-The show, about a nurse who moves from the big city to a small town, called for a family who were distinctly white trash.
+In 2001 he landed a recurring role over three seasons on hit series Mercy Peak.
+The show, about a doctor who moves from the big city to a small town, called for a family who were distinctly white trash.
 Starr played the role of Todd Van der Velter, part of that family.

-Two years later Starr got the lead role in Screenworks telemovie Skin and Bone, Greg McGee’s television update of his classic play Foreskin’s Lament.
-Starr plays Seymour, a young man returning to his rural rugby team after time in the big city - only to find the moral code isn’t what he remembers.
+Two years later Starr won the lead role in ScreenWorks telemovie Skin and Bone, Greg McGee’s television update of his classic play Foreskin’s Lament.
+Starr plays Seymour, a young man returning to his rural rugby team after time in the big city only to find the moral code isn’t what he remembers.
 The role proved physically demanding, requiring the cast to act out rugby scenes as late as 2am, in freezing conditions.
-The same year he was a teen slacker in TV series Hard Out.
+In the same year, he was a teen slacker in TV series Hard Out.

 Inspired partly by Starr’s screen family on Mercy Peak, screenwriters Rachel Lang and James Griffin began concocting a new television drama in 2004, one that would put a white trash family at front and centre.
 Starr auditioned and landed two roles, playing twins Jethro and Van West.